Red Wine Vinegar Substitute – 8 Smart Alternatives

 Best red wine vinegar substitutes

-Now the question arises, ‘what can I substitute in place of red wine vinegar?’
-Fortunately, you have a couple of good replacements from wine sources and other vinegars.
+Now, ‘What can I substitute when my recipe calls for red wine vinegar?’
+Fortunately, you have a couple of good replacements from wine sources and other kinds of vinegar when you’re in a pinch.
 Here are the best alternatives I’ve found:

 1. Red wine

 Red wine, well appreciated for several health benefits, is the source of red wine vinegar.
-Therefore, red wine is a natural substitute for wine vinegar in some recipes.
+Therefore, red wine is a natural ingredient to use in place of red wine vinegar in some recipes.

-You can use seasoned red wine in marinade or vinaigrette recipes that require red wine vinegar.
+You can use seasoned red wine in vinaigrette recipes that require red wine vinegar.

-Red wine may not work for salad dressing for it won’t emulsify without vinegar.
-So for this reason, some prefer to use a mixture of red wine and white wine vinegar to get it right.
+Red wine may not work for salad dressing because it will only emulsify with vinegar.
+So, for this reason, some prefer to use a mixture of red and white wine vinegar to get it right.

-In short, you cannot use red wine as a substitute for red wine vinegar in recipes that needs the acidic properties of vinegar.
+In short, you cannot use red wine as a replacement for red wine vinegar in recipes that need the acidic properties of vinegar.

 2. White wine vinegar

-Red and white wines are different so are also the red and white wine vinegar.
+Red and white wines are different, as are red and white wine vinegar.
 Yet they both retain the aroma of grapes.

-White wine vinegar is light and more delicate in flavor and not suitable for use in red meat.
+White wine vinegar is light and more delicate in flavor and unsuitable for red meat use.

 Use white wine vinegar in a 1:1 ratio instead of red wine vinegar.